-You’ve heard it before and you’ll hear it again – its all good and well buying a fancy and expensive planner but if you don’t use it all the time and in the right way it is not going to benefit you in the slightest!
+You’ve heard it before and you’ll hear it again.
+It’s all good and well buying a fancy and expensive planner but if you don’t use it all the time it is not going to benefit you in the slightest!

-I am guilty of this myself and have bought many a planner in the past that has sat in a drawer collecting dust or has been in my bag but not actually helped me plan for success at all.
+I am guilty of this myself and have bought many a planner in the past that has sat in a drawer collecting dust and not actually helped me plan for success at all.

-In fact, just last year when I was working full time I convinced myself I needed a planner when in reality my iPhone calendar was plenty considering my schedule.
+In fact, just last year when I was working full time I convinced myself I needed a planner when in reality my iPhone calendar was plenty.

-However, now that I am about to be a university student (eek!)
-I need to get back on the planning bandwagon.
-I am a pen and paper gal through and through for anything more than a few weekend events so I went on the hunt for the perfect planner and put some time and effort into setting it up so that it will benefit me the most at Uni.
+However, now that I am about to be a university student, I need to get back on the planning bandwagon.
+I am a pen and paper gal through and through for anything more than a few weekend events.
+So I went on the hunt for the perfect planner and set it up so that it will benefit me the most at Uni.

 I haven’t actually started my course yet so the specifics of how I plan could change but for now, I have planned my induction week as an example.